Hackswell/GloryOfEfficiency/GloryOfEfficiency/FeaturesAndConfigs.md

 ## List of Valid Machines (for auto-push and auto-pull)
 - MachineTypes [List of Machine Name strings] - You can disable or add new machine types by editing config.json.
-If a new version of SdV comes out with a new machine, you can add it here without waiting for a new version of JoE!
+If a new version of SdV comes out with a new machine, you can add it here without waiting for a new version of GoE!
   -     "Bait Maker",
         "Bee House",
         "Bone Mill",